Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

     - For **Value**, enter **TaskUser**.
     - For **Description**, enter **Users can read and modify their todo lists**.
 1. Select **Apply** to save your changes.

+To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

 > :bulb: **Important security tip**
 >